 From shows like Sex Education, Schitt’s Creek, Orange is the New Black, and the quintessential Queer Eye, to movies like The Half of It, Booksmart, Call Me by Your Name, The Prom, and Moonlight, streaming platforms have made a treasure trove of queer content available to those who know how to find it.
 Here are some helpful links from Teen Vogue, Mashable, and The Hollywood Reporter to help you get started!

 As you’re watching the latest LGBTQIA+ series, don’t forget to also show some love to all of the talented writers who so masterfully capture queer stories in the written word.
 Whether you are looking for a heartfelt memoir or first-person account (Jonathan Van Ness’s latest book, Love That Story: Observations from a Gorgeously Queer Life), beautiful works of poetry (Jerico Brown’s The Tradition or Jasmine Mans’s Black Girl, Call Home), delightful graphic novels (Alice Oseman’s Heartstopper series that inspired the Netflix show), or a fun and entertaining romance novel (Casey McQuiston’s Red, White, and Royal Blue and One Last Stop), there are so many great options for whatever literary style resonates with you and your quest for a good read.
-You can find extensive compilations in these articles from Good Housekeeping and Today to start browsing the digital shelves for your perfect fit.

 When immersed in a story that unfolds before our eyes and connects us deeper and deeper with a group of characters, we discover the power of literary and media content to use carefully crafted worlds to humanize people in the real one.
 Being intentional about consuming art that celebrates the diversity of life, love, and humanity is a crucial (and super fun) part of allyship that helps strengthen the keys of empathy, understanding, and active participation in community culture that are so important to the puzzle of being a great supporter and advocate.